Cadabam's Mindtalk – Talk to Dr. Riya, Your 24/7 Voice-Based Mental Health AI Companion.

 Experiencing emotional stress can influence your physical health in numerous ways.
 It can weaken your immunity, making you more susceptible to illnesses, and it can cause chronic conditions like heart disease and high blood pressure.
 It can also cause sleep disturbance, constant headaches, stomach aches, etc.

-Mental Health and Well-Being
+Mental Health And Well-Being

 Psychological distress directly impacts your mood and motivation, which leads to emotions such as sadness, hopelessness, and lack of interest in activities and things you enjoyed earlier.
 It also impacts your cognitive functions, making it difficult to concentrate, remember, and make decisions.

-Ways to Manage Emotional Distress
+Ways To Manage Emotional Distress

 Managing emotional distress is very important as it allows you to reconnect your mind and body, helping you relax.
 When the mind is relaxed you can pass through tough phases of life without feeling overwhelmed.
 So, here are some effective ways you can handle your emotional distress.

-Find a balance
+Find A balance

 Indeed, life is full of happenings, with our daily routine and work schedule we hardly give enough time for just being ourselves.
 Thus, finding a balance between work, daily tasks, and personal time is important as it paves the path for a brighter future.